cite-architecture/CitableObject.jl/docs/src/cexutils/index.md

 ### Find properties of a citable collection

 `urn:cite2:hmt:msB.v1:` identifies a collection of images of a particular manuscript.
-Let's use the CEX string to find the properties of that collection.
+Let's use the CEX string to find the properties of that collection (that is, the relevant content of all `citeproperties` blocks in the CEX source).

 ```@example cexutils
 using CitableObject